Frank Sturm Memorial Fellowship

 Please read carefully before submitting an application:

 Applicants for the Frank Sturm Memorial Fellowship must be pursuing the highest graduate degree offered by the department of the applicant.
-The applicants must fill out the application in its entirety.
+The applicants must fill out the application (distributed by the Graduate Student Council) in its entirety.

 If the applicant is granted the fellowship, he or she will be expected to submit a proof (picture) of the event or work done and a short statement on how funds were used for publication on a website commemorating the fellowship.